 “An ounce of prevlention is better than a pound of cure.”

 Get To Know April

-Career: Freelance writer/reporter with a background in social work.
+Career: professional freelance writer/reporter with a background in social work.
 Health and wellness motivational speaker.
 Expertise in women’s affairs and issues.

 My jam: Music, dancing, recipe development, problem-solving, sipping red wine with my hubby, gluten-free food.

 My soapbox: Menopause awareness, Breast cancer navigation, Abuse, Healthy skin care and beauty, Helping medical professionals create a positive experience for the patient, and bridge the communication gap between doctor and patient.

 Worst day ever: There’s two actually: the day my sister died due to complications of type one diabetes, and the day I was diagnosed with invasive breast cancer.